 This course teaches students how to organize a driver and safety education program and how to utilize class time to meet state regulations.
 This course also explores different techniques and methods for teaching driver education.
-Prerequisite: Junior or senior status
+Students need to earn a grade of C or better to receive credit towards certification.
+Offered M2, M4.